-Add your name to fight for Rodney Reed
+Add your name to help free Rodney Reed

 Here are key facts you should know about his case:

 - The murder weapon has never been tested for DNA evidence.
 Requests for DNA testing of crime scene evidence, including of a belt that was used as the murder weapon, have been repeatedly denied by the Texas Court of Criminal Appeals.
 And the United States Supreme Court declined to directly review the Texas courts’ denial of DNA testing in 2018.

 - The State’s forensic experts have admitted to errors in their testimonies, which led to Rodney’s conviction and death sentence.
 State witnesses from Rodney’s original trial have since submitted affidavits stating that testimony given related to Stacey’s time of death was inaccurate, making the prosecution’s timeline of Rodney allegedly killing her implausible.

 - Rodney Reed and Stacey Stites were having a consensual sexual relationship.
 At the time of the trial, no one came forward to corroborate their relationship.
 But today, new witnesses including Stacey’s own cousin and co-worker have corroborated Rodney’s claim that they knew that he and Stacey were romantically involved.

 - Renowned forensic pathologists have concluded that Rodney’s guilt is medically and scientifically impossible.
 The prosecution’s only forensic evidence linking Rodney to the crime was semen taken from Stacey’s body, which was attributed to the consensual relationship between them.
 The prosecution used this to connect him to the murder and refute their consensual romantic relationship, but the testimony supporting this theory has since been recanted, completely discrediting the State’s case.

 - For months after the murder, Jimmy Fennell, Stacey’s fiancé, was the prime suspect in the case.
 A recording of one of the police investigators indicates that Jimmy was suspected in Stacey’s murder, and he was believed to be motivated by her relationship with another man.